Buy the truth and do not sell it— wisdom, instruction and insight as well~ Proverbs 23:23

 You will know the truth, and the truth will set you free~ John 8:32

-Jesus wants people to embrace truth, not because He’s mean but rather because He knows that embracing truth really does set us free.
+Jesus wants people to embrace truth, not because He’s a mean killjoy but rather because He knows that embracing truth is the first step toward emotional and spiritual freedom.
 Jesus wants people everywhere to know and understand the truth about life, God and our own sinful state and how our sinfulness affects our view of reality.
-Truth frees sinful people from the self-imposed oppression that is a consequence of living life captive to our feelings.
+Embracing truth (especially uncomfortable truth) frees sinful people from the self-imposed oppression that is a consequence of living life captive to our feelings.

 The most critical truth in this world is that God made us to be in relationship with Him.
 Relationship with God gives us the grace, strength and wisdom we need to live life as it really is, not the way we wish it was.